kreeger/python-rdio/readme.markdown

 ## Notes

-Please don't fire up `setuptools` just yet.
-I clearly don't know how to use it.
+I'll eventually get `setuptools` rockin' for this thing.
+Once I figure out how to use it.

 ## Requirements